vesuxyz/docs/blog/2026-02-04-noon-WBTC-vault/index.md

 This vault gives access to a smart yield strategy through a simple deposit.

 Deposit WBTC.
-The strategy does the rest.
+The strategy handles the rest.

-Under the hood, stablecoins are borrowed against the deposited Bitcoin, then deployed into sUSN, Noon’s yield-bearing stablecoin.
-Positions are managed automatically with conservative leverage and continuous rebalancing.
+Stablecoins are borrowed against the deposited Bitcoin and deployed into sUSN, Noon’s yield-bearing stablecoin.
+Positions are managed automatically using conservative leverage and continuous rebalancing.

-The curator targets around **10% APY** through this strategy.
+The curator targets around **10% APY**.

 All funds remain non-custodial and fully transparent onchain.

 ## About Noon and sUSN

-Noon builds stablecoin yield strategies designed around sustainability and risk management.
+Noon builds stablecoin yield strategies focused on sustainability and risk management.

-Their stablecoin USN is backed by diversified, institutional-grade deployments.
-Its staked version, sUSN, accrues yield directly in the token over time.
+USN is backed by diversified, institutional-grade deployments.
+Its staked version, sUSN, accrues yield directly in the token.

-Noon has been live for over a year with zero downtime and no security incidents, and has been audited by firms including Halborn, Hashlock, and Quantstamp.
+Noon has been live for over a year with zero downtime and no security incidents.
+The protocol has been audited by firms including Halborn, Hashlock, and Quantstamp.

 As with any asset or onchain strategy, make sure you understand the risks and do your own research.